whiteand/quartet/README.md

 }}
 ```

-fromConfig is used to set validator, explanation and fix at one config.
+fromConfig is used to set validator, examples, explanation and fix at one config.

 Example: